| Title: | Missing Data Imputation and Model Checking |

 further arguments passed to |

-is estimated on each of the m
+FUN is estimated on each of the m completed datasets according to the given

-and the results are combined using the Rubin Rules.
+formula and the results are combined using the Rubin Rules.

-whose definition is subject to change but it has a
+An object of class "pooled" whose definition is subject to change but it has a

-and display
+summary and display method.

 Ben Goodrich and Jonathan Kropko, for this version, based on earlier versions written by Yu-Sung Su, Masanao Yajima, Maria Grazia Pittau, Jennifer Hill, and Andrew Gelman.

-if(!exists("imputations", env = .GlobalEnv)) { imputations <- mi:::imputations # cached from example("mi-package") } analysis <- pool(ppvtr.36 ~ first + b.marr + income + momage + momed + momrace, data = imputations) display(analysis)
+if(!exists("imputations", env = .GlobalEnv)) { imputations <- mi:::imputations # cached from example("mi-package") } analysis <- pool(ppvtr.36 ~ first + b.marr + income + momage + momed + momrace, data = imputations) display(analysis)if(!exists("imputations", env = .GlobalEnv)) { imputations <- mi:::imputations # cached from example("mi-package") } analysis <- pool(ppvtr.36 ~ first + b.marr + income + momage + momed + momrace, data = imputations) display(analysis)

-This function extracts several multiply imputed data.frame
+This function extracts several multiply imputed data.frames

-from an object of mi-class
+from an object of mi-class.

-complete(y, m, ...)
+complete(y, m, ...)complete(y, m, ...)

 y |